Health in Armenia: Corruption in the healthcare system

 Since independence, Armenia's national health system faced criticism because of widespread corruption among doctors and other hospital workers.
 Because of reduced public funding after the economic collapse of the 1990s, many employees were forced to take bribes and take advantage of their position of power within their workplace in order to make a living.
 This problem still persists as of today and is one of the main concerns of elected officials.

 Specific diseases

+Tuberculosis

+Tuberculosis (TB) remains a concern in Armenia, despite its TB incidence rate of 25 per 100,000, which is below the World Health Organization's (WHO) threshold for "high-priority countries."
+In 2023, the WHO identified Armenia, along with other countries in the Caucasus, as a high-priority region for TB, although it does not have the highest incidence rates compared to some Central Asian nations.
+Following a global decline in TB cases from 2010-2020, the disease has been making a slow comeback since the COVID-19 pandemic.
+The WHO's March 2025 report highlighted the challenges faced by countries due to reduced U.S. foreign assistance for TB control, which could hinder efforts to contain the disease and manage harder-to-treat strains.

 HIV

 Certified by the World Health Organization (WHO), Armenia was the first in the European region and as of October 2017 is one of 10 countries worldwide (seven of which are islands) which proved to have eliminated mother-to-child HIV transmission.

 In 2010, HIV prevalence was estimated at 0.2% among adults aged 15 to 49.

 Poliomyelitis

 There have been no recorded cases of poliomyelitis since data became available in the year 2002.